Merkoba/Harambe/README.md

 Read [this](#config) to see how to configure it.

+Test that it runs locally in `dev` mode.

+This can be done with `venv/bin/python -m flask run --debug --port 4040`.

 To run in `production` with `gunicorn` use this this `systemd service`:

 ```